FREE SHIPPING when you send us your OEM converters!

 oem vs aftermarket

-OEM stands for “ Original Equipment Manufacturer,” which means that the materials used to create the Catalytic Converter are from the automotive manufacturer.
-OEM Catalytic Converters have a denser load of precious metals like Rhodium, Platinum, and Palladium.
-The precious metal content is far greater than an Aftermarket Catalytic Converter because of the warranty requirements OEM parts must abide by.
+OEM stands for “ Original Equipment Manufacturer,” which means that the materials used to create the catalytic converter are from the automotive manufacturer.
+OEM catalytic converters have a denser load of precious metals like Rhodium, Platinum, and Palladium.
+Since the manufacturer must load OEM catalytic converters with a higher dose of precious metals, the OEM converters are more expensive to purchase and have a greater return when recycling than after market catalytic converters.

 How to determine if your Catalytic Converter is an OEM: